 Do I Experience Hair Loss After Gastric Sleeve?

-Yes, your diet will change completely.
+Yes, hair loss is one of the common side effects of bariatric surgeries.
+The reason for this is that your diet will change completely.
 Therefore, it is possible to experience hair loss after surgery.
 This is a common side effect.
 To prevent this;

 - You must follow the plan given by your dietitian